NxPKG/khulnasoft-docs/content/cache/concepts/default-cache-behavior.md

         DYNAMIC
       </td>
       <td colspan="5" rowspan="1">
-        Cloudflare does not consider the asset eligible to cache and your Cloudflare settings do not explicitly instruct Cloudflare to cache the asset.
+        Khulnasoft does not consider the asset eligible to cache and your Khulnasoft settings do not explicitly instruct Khulnasoft to cache the asset.
 Instead, the asset was requested from the origin web server.
 Use <a href="/cache/how-to/edge-browser-cache-ttl/create-page-rules/">Page Rules</a> or <a href="/cache/how-to/cache-rules/">Cache Rules</a> to implement custom caching options.
       </td>